hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 It's also about identifying the core pieces, general cases, and what is built on top of those and specialized. e.g. in R2 `forall` is a special case of `forskip`, with a skip size of 1.
 So the entire body of `forall` is `throw-on-error [forskip :word 1 body]`.
 But there is a cost.
 Red's `forall` is ~8x faster than R2's *if no work is done in the body*.
 Do just a small amount of work in the body and that dwarfs the loop overhead.

 [21:08:25](#WLyQJBdw1HrT9LzLeB_NCf2yHH_7KYHYKBnCrhxQYRU) <hiiamboris (NOT THIS ONE)>:
-Well, you can see what happens to those who never read the docs in Redbol Ì†ΩÌ∏â They struggle for years or drop it.
+Well, you can see what happens to those who never read the docs in Redbol üòâ They struggle for years or drop it.

 [21:23:13](#kuvNl6If41y4IbR7MzQMY1PN3cfwxN_jekiZbqRdIMI) <greggirwin (Gregg Irwin)>: